egidio-santos/europass.net/README.md

 ### Todos

- - Fix missing fields on the generated Model
- - Implement local Html Editor (Fix some bugs of the original web editor)
  - Implement REST Api for Online PDF Generation
  - Write MORE Tests
+ - Implement local Html Editor **Will be a separate project** (Fix some bugs of the original web editor)

 License
 ----